Texas construction bid project under development at sunrise.

 In Texas, having the right credentials isn't just good practice—it's a requirement.
 To bid on state or federal construction projects, you’ll need a valid contractor's license.
 This is non-negotiable.
 A license signals to the project owner that you’ve met the state's qualifications and are held to a professional standard.
 Make sure all your licenses are current and appropriate for the scope of work you’re pursuing.
 You can check the specific requirements and manage your credentials through the Texas Department of Licensing and Regulation.
 Keeping these documents up to date will prevent last-minute scrambles and show that you operate a professional, compliant business.

-Understand Insurance and Bonding
+What Insurance and Bonding Do You Need?

 Public works projects often involve significant financial commitments, which is why insurance and bonding are critical.
 Project owners need assurance that you can see the project through.
 A surety bond acts as a financial guarantee that you will complete the work as specified in the contract.
 Understanding the different types of insurance and bonds required for a project is crucial for compliance and protecting your business from risk.
 Be prepared to secure performance bonds, payment bonds, and adequate liability insurance before you submit a bid.
 Having a good relationship with a bonding agent can make this process much easier.